hakavlad/cache-bench/README.md

 optional arguments:
-  -h, --help            show this help message and exit -f FILE, --file FILE  the path to the file to be written or read -r READ, --read READ  how many mebibytes to read from the file -w WRITE, --write WRITE
+  -h, --help            show this help message and exit -f FILE, --file FILE  path to the file to be read or written -r READ, --read READ  how many mebibytes to read from the file -w WRITE, --write WRITE
-                        the size of the file being written -m MMAP, --mmap MMAP  mmap the file (0 | 1)
+                        size of the file being written -m MMAP, --mmap MMAP  mmap the file (0 | 1)
   -p PREREAD, --preread PREREAD
                         preread the file (0 | 1)